AgoraLab/agora-chat-uikit/1-to-1-and-group-chats/flutter/integrate/advanced-usage.md

 }
 ```

 First use `ChatUIKitRoute.generateRoute` to intercept.
-If it returns null, continue to use the default logic in your app.
+If it returns `null`, continue to use the default logic in your app.

 ### Route interception

 If you need to intercept the conversation list page to jump to the message page and modify the bubble style, use `settings.name == ChatUIKitRouteNames.messagesView` and reset the intercepted `MessagesViewArgumentsattributes`.

 ```dart
 @override
 Widget build(BuildContext context) {
   return MaterialApp(